kyuupichan/kcpp/README.rst

 - expression parsing
 - expression evaluation
 - preprocessed output
-- all directives other than #pragma
+- all directives
+- _Pragma
 - __has_include, __has_cpp_attribute
 - the diagnostic framework.
 Colourized output to a Unicode terminal is supported, as are translations (none provided!).
 The framework could be hooked up to an IDE.